 1. First, I will mask the bathroom and surrounding areas to ensure they are fully protected during the process.

 2. Step 2: I will carefully sand off the top layer of the bath, revealing the underlying metal surface.
 3. After applying our special bonder, I will fill in any holes, chips, or cracks that need attention.
 4. I’ll then proceed to add another layer of bonder to ensure a strong surface bond.
-5. I will now spray the new enamel surface onto your bath.
-6. The next step is to buff the surface, ensuring it has a smooth, shiny finish.
-7. Give it 24 hours to fully cure, and your bath will be as good as new!On average, re-enamelling or resurfacing your bath will take 5-7 hours.
-One of the steps that takes some time is masking up and protecting all the surfaces around your bath to make sure no overspray gets on anything.
-This step is crucial to ensure the surrounding areas remain undamaged.
-If there are chips or dents in your bath, these need to be filled before resurfacing for the best possible results.
-This can sometimes make the process take a bit longer than if there was no damage to fill.
+5. Now I will spray on the new enamel surface to your bath.
+6. I will proceed to buff the surface, giving it a glossy, smooth finish.
+7. Now wait 24 hours before using your bath again and it will look brand new!

 How durable is bath re-enamelling?

-1) Give me a call for my expert advice.
+1) Contact me for my expert insight.

 2) Send in pictures of the damage.